LacunaSoftware/docs/docs.en-us/articles/pki-sdk/optional-packages/azure-connector/key-vault.md

 > [!NOTE]
 > The instance of `AzureCertificateProvider` should be created and disposed as needed (transient lifetime).

-With a `PKCertificateWithKey`, you can perform "single step" signatures (as if they were not remote signatures), such as this:
+With a `PKCertificateWithKey`, you can perform "single step" signatures (as if they were not remote signatures), e.g.:

 ```cs
 var signer = new PadesSigner();